 Getting Through a Difficult Season

-Have you noticed that as you get older, there are some things that stay the same.
+Have you noticed that as you get older, there are some things that stay the same?
 I still love going certain places, writing in the park, and riding roller coasters.
 I still think Batman is the bomb superhero and peanut butter & jelly is everything.
-I live in Los Angeles now but I do believe that God has me in the coldest winter season ever.
+I live in California now but I do believe that God has me in the coldest winter season ever.
 A time of preparation and harvest.
 A time when he is calling me to patience and wisdom.
+You may find yourself there as well, especially after spending so much time with yourself these past several months.